 Local jurisdictions have recognized the importance of addressing the impacts of agricultural land conversion through the California Environmental Quality Act (CEQA) and General Plan process.
 Requirements to partially mitigate for the loss of farmland via in lieu fees or direct purchases of conservation easements on similar land have become policy in a number of cities and counties in recent years.
 Local mitigation fees have frequently been used as a match for CFCP funds toward the purchase of agricultural conservation easements.

-Larger infrastructure projects are now being considered to support the next generation of Californians.
-The DOC-DLRP is working with other state and federal agencies to analyze the potential farmland impacts of these projects and to provide technical assistance regarding farmland conservation.
-In June 2013, CFCP entered into an interagency agreement with the California High Speed Rail Authority to secure permanent conservation easements for an area equivalent to the land that will be impacted by the project's right of way and maintenance facilities.
+Larger infrastructure projects to support the next generation of Californians are now being considered.
+The DOC-DLRP is working with other state and federal agencies to analyze the potential of these projects to impact agricultural land, and to provide technical assistance to agencies regarding farmland conservation.
+In 2013, CFCP entered into an interagency agreement with the California High-Speed Rail Authority to secure permanent conservation easements for an area equivalent to the land that will be impacted by the project's right of way and maintenance facilities.